nicojourdain/nicojourdain.github.io/publications.md

 * **Jourdain, N. C.**, Sen Gupta, A., Taschetto, A. S., Ummenhofer, C. M., Moise, A. and Ashok, K. The Indo-Australian monsoon and its relationship to ENSO and IOD in reanalysis data and the CMIP3/CMIP5 simulations.
 6th Annual CAWCR Workshop, Melbourne, Australia, November 2012. _In: CAWCR Technical Report No. 56_, pp. 44-47.

 * Taschetto, A., Li, Y., **Jourdain, N. C.** and Sen Gupta, A. Modulation of monsoon activity by tropical Pacific variability and climate model fidelity apologies.
 6th Annual CAWCR Workshop, Melbourne, Australia, November 2012. _In: CAWCR Technical Report No. 56_, pp. 42-43.

+* Bouissou, B., Burgard, C. and **Jourdain, N. C.**, Parameterising Ocean-induced Melt of an idealised Antarctic Ice Shelf Using Deep Learning.
+The 8th European Congress on Computational Methods in Applied Sciences and Engineering, June 2022, Oslo, Norway. _ECCOMAS Congress 2022_.

 ## Other accademic publications